sourcegraph/sourcegraph-public-snapshot/log4j.snb.md

 https://sourcegraph.com/github.com/christophetd/log4shell-vulnerable-app/-/blob/src/main/java/fr/christophetd/log4shell/vulnerableapp/MainController.java?L17-20

-If we were embedding this value in a SQL query or a web page, there would clearly be potential for a SQL injection or reflected XSS attack, but we're just logging it, so what's the worst that could happen?

-Well, it turns out that sometimes logging isn't as simple as it seems.
-Let's dive into what happens when the attacker sends a malicious payload to this HTTP handler.
+If we were embedding this value unsanitized in a SQL query or a website, there would clearly be potential for a SQL injection or reflected XSS attack, but we're just logging it, so what's the worst that could happen?
+Well, let's take a look at what happens when an attacker sends a malicious payload as the header value.

 ## Part 1: Log4j